Analysts Set FTC Solar, Inc. (NASDAQ:FTCI) Price Target at $5.31

-Shares of FTC Solar, Inc. (NASDAQ:FTCI – Get Rating) have earned an average recommendation of “Moderate Buy” from the nine ratings firms that are covering the stock, Marketbeat.com reports.
-One investment analyst has rated the stock with a sell recommendation, one has assigned a buy recommendation and one has given a strong buy recommendation to the company.
-The average 1 year price objective among analysts that have covered the stock in the last year is $5.31.
+Shares of FTC Solar, Inc. (NASDAQ:FTCI – Get Rating) have been given an average recommendation of “Moderate Buy” by the nine analysts that are presently covering the firm, MarketBeat reports.
+One equities research analyst has rated the stock with a sell recommendation, one has issued a buy recommendation and one has given a strong buy recommendation to the company.
+The average 1 year price target among analysts that have covered the stock in the last year is $5.31.

-A number of research firms have recently weighed in on FTCI.
-Northland Securities dropped their target price on FTC Solar to $4.00 in a report on Tuesday, November 15th.
-Raymond James dropped their target price on FTC Solar from $6.00 to $5.00 and set a “strong-buy” rating for the company in a report on Thursday, November 10th.
-Credit Suisse Group dropped their target price on FTC Solar to $6.00 in a report on Wednesday, November 16th.
-Finally, Piper Sandler dropped their target price on FTC Solar to $2.50 in a report on Wednesday, November 16th.
+A number of brokerages recently commented on FTCI.
+Raymond James decreased their price target on FTC Solar from $6.00 to $5.00 and set a “strong-buy” rating on the stock in a research report on Thursday, November 10th.
+Northland Securities decreased their price target on FTC Solar to $4.00 in a research report on Tuesday, November 15th.
+Piper Sandler decreased their price target on FTC Solar to $2.50 in a research report on Wednesday, November 16th.
+Finally, Credit Suisse Group decreased their price target on FTC Solar to $6.00 in a research report on Wednesday, November 16th.

-In other FTC Solar news, Director David Springer sold 62,370 shares of the business’s stock in a transaction dated Monday, September 26th.
-The stock was sold at an average price of $3.18, for a total transaction of $198,336.60.
-Following the completion of the transaction, the director now owns 6,475,418 shares of the company’s stock, valued at $20,591,829.24.
+In other FTC Solar news, major shareholder Arc Family Trust sold 50,000 shares of the business’s stock in a transaction dated Monday, November 7th.
+The stock was sold at an average price of $1.85, for a total transaction of $92,500.00.
+Following the completion of the transaction, the insider now owns 16,739,357 shares of the company’s stock, valued at $30,967,810.45.
 The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-In other FTC Solar news, major shareholder South Cone Investments Limited bought 39,200 shares of the stock in a transaction on Monday, December 12th.
-The stock was purchased at an average price of $2.64 per share, with a total value of $103,488.00.
-Following the completion of the purchase, the insider now owns 14,825,630 shares in the company, valued at $39,139,663.20.
-The purchase was disclosed in a filing with the SEC, which is accessible through this link.
-Also, Director David Springer sold 62,370 shares of the business’s stock in a transaction dated Monday, September 26th.
-The stock was sold at an average price of $3.18, for a total value of $198,336.60.
-Following the transaction, the director now directly owns 6,475,418 shares of the company’s stock, valued at approximately $20,591,829.24.
+In other news, major shareholder South Cone Investments Limited acquired 41,666 shares of the stock in a transaction dated Wednesday, December 7th.
+The stock was bought at an average price of $2.22 per share, with a total value of $92,498.52.
+Following the completion of the purchase, the insider now directly owns 14,772,875 shares of the company’s stock, valued at approximately $32,795,782.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, major shareholder Arc Family Trust sold 50,000 shares of the company’s stock in a transaction that occurred on Monday, November 7th.
+The shares were sold at an average price of $1.85, for a total value of $92,500.00.
+Following the completion of the transaction, the insider now directly owns 16,739,357 shares of the company’s stock, valued at approximately $30,967,810.45.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have purchased 126,257 shares of company stock worth $307,352 and have sold 1,280,192 shares worth $3,160,410.
-44.10% of the stock is owned by company insiders.
+Over the last 90 days, insiders acquired 126,257 shares of company stock valued at $307,352 and sold 1,280,192 shares valued at $3,160,410.
+Insiders own 44.10% of the company’s stock.

 Institutional Inflows and Outflows

-FTC Solar (NASDAQ:FTCI – Get Rating) last announced its quarterly earnings results on Wednesday, November 9th.
-The company reported ($0.24) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.22) by ($0.02).
-FTC Solar had a negative net margin of 51.87% and a negative return on equity of 81.67%.
-The business had revenue of $16.57 million for the quarter, compared to analyst estimates of $17.28 million.
-As a group, equities analysts anticipate that FTC Solar will post -0.91 earnings per share for the current fiscal year.
+FTC Solar (NASDAQ:FTCI – Get Rating) last posted its earnings results on Wednesday, November 9th.
+The company reported ($0.24) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.22) by ($0.02).
+FTC Solar had a negative return on equity of 81.67% and a negative net margin of 51.87%.
+The firm had revenue of $16.57 million for the quarter, compared to analyst estimates of $17.28 million.
+On average, equities research analysts predict that FTC Solar will post -0.91 earnings per share for the current fiscal year.

 FTC Solar Company Profile